miage-lille/intoduction-to-node-js/TOOLING.md

 We delegated formatting rules to prettier which alleviates the need for this whole category of rules!
 Prettier is going to reprint the entire program from scratch in a consistent way, so it's not possible for the programmer to make a mistake there anymore :)

-Using ESLint for code quality [rules](https://eslint.org/docs/rules/) avoid a lot of dummy bugs that can be statically detected and encourage best practice in code.
+Using ESLint for code quality [rules](https://eslint.org/docs/rules/) avoid a lot of dummy bugs that can be statically detected and encourage best practices in code.

 1. Install ESLint